lukewegryn/MIPS_Assembler/README.md

 Pull this repositiory and put all of the files in a single folder named "myAssembler".
 You must have the QT framework to compile this project.

+0. Open a terminal and navigate (cd) to your "myAssembler" folder.
 1. Run "qmake -project".
 Some files will be made.
 2. Run "qmake".
 Some more files will be made.
 3. Open the "Makefile" that QT created.